 These universities have already prepared their curricula and started classes but the Tribhuvan University is yet to hand over the ownership of these campuses to new universities.
 In the forestry campus, Tribhuvan University had opened admission for Bachelors in Forestry, according to VCs.

-Speaking at an interaction organised by Education Journalists Network (EJON) today, Professor Padam Lal Devkota, Mid-Western University (MWU) vice chancellor, said, “Tribhuvan University has barred us from using our properties because it has not been handed over to us legally,” adding, “Due to this, we have been facing various problems.”
+Speaking at an interaction organised by Education Journalists Network (EJON) today, Professor Padam Lal Devkota, Mid-West University (MWU) vice chancellor, said, “Tribhuvan University has barred us from using our properties because it has not been handed over to us legally,” adding, “Due to this, we have been facing various problems.”
 He said, “We have been running 43 courses in course of two years and acquired 24 bighas of land and constructed a science building but due to the dispute between Tribhuvan University and our university regarding the right to existing campuses, we have not been able to run our programmes and add infrastructure in a full fledged way.”

 He said they have already spent a lot of time meeting the Tribhuvan University officials to sort out the confusion regarding the right to property but in vain.
 Kailash Nath Pyakurel, AFU vice chancellor, said the first technical university has been fulfilling all its responsibilities such as teaching, conducting research and disseminating the research findings.